gids-dadi/Tech-Summit-Project/README.md

 ## Acknowledgments

--All the collaborators on this branch.
+-Cindy Shine @Behance for the creative design.

 - Thanks to Microverse code reviewers for your excellent reviews geared at making me a great programmer.